 Since 2011, all Ford vehicles built in North America have soy foam in their seat cushions and backs.
 This saves an estimated 2.3 million kilograms of petroleum per year.
 In addition, 85 per cent of headrests produced in North America and the headliner on the Ford Escape use soy foam.
 Ford continues to investigate new applications for soy foam, such as for underhood and energy-absorbing foams.

 Ford uses renewable, natural-fibre materials to reinforce plastic and for other applications in vehicles.
-In 2014, Ford introduced a new composite plastic material reinforced with rice hulls (by-product of rice grains) in the wire harness of the Ford F-150.
+In 2014, Ford introduced a new composite plastic material reinforced with rice hulls (by-product of rice grains) in the wire harness of the comfortable Ford F-150.

 Wheat straw-reinforced plastic is used in the storage bins of the Ford Flex – the world’s first application of this material.
 The use of wheat straw-reinforced plastics in the Flex reduces our petroleum usage by some 9,000 kilograms and our CO2 emissions by about 13,600 kilograms annually.